+W-U/CN D 14 -

 Well/Spring Name Results

 Well 1 Meets standards

-Well 3 Meets standards
+Well 2 Meets standards

+Spring 1 Meets standards

+Spring 2 Meets standards

-Well 4 Meets standards
+Spring 3 Meets standards

-Ambrose Meets standards
+Spring 4 Meets standards

 This assessment evaluates contaminants that may enter the water drawn directly from the well.
 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the BPH has determined may present a concern to public health.
 The water withdrawn from the well is currently disinfected prior to distribution.
 Periodic analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have consistently yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Drinking water that meets MCL standards is associated with little or no health risk and is considered safe.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
-Despite being classified as GWUDI, the finished water quality has been generally good.
+Despite the fact that the backup wells (both) are classified as GWUDI, the finished water quality has been generally good.
 The raw water contained bacteria that will require filtration treatment or a new water source developed, to meet compliance standards.
-There was a peak nitrate level of 12.7 mg/l in 1994.
-More recent testing indicates nitrate levels in the 7 to 9 mg/l.
-This is high.
-The MCL for nitrate is 10 mg/l.
+There was a peak nitrate level of 4.26 mg/l in 2000.
+The MCL for nitrate is 10mg/l.
 Nitrates occur generally from fertilizer and are found in sewage and wastes from human and/or farm animals.
+Trihalomethanes were detected in 1993, 1995 and 1996.
+These are secondary products related to chlorination.
+There was a VOC detection of di(2-ethylhexyl)phthalate of 0.001 part per million (ppm) or 1.0 part per billion (ppb).
+It was not detected in a sample collected in 2000.

 All drinking water including bottled water may reasonably be expected to contain small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-For further information regarding the quality of the system's finished water, please refer to the Consumer Confidence Report or call the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791 or contact your local health provider for more information about contaminants and potential health effects.
+For further information regarding the quality of the system's finished water, please refer to the Consumer Confidence Report or call the Environmental Protection Agency's

+Safe Drinking Water Hotline at 1-800-426-4791 or contact your local health provider for more information about contaminants and potential health effects.